Martchus/cpp-utilities/README.md

     * The specified icon themes need to be installed in the usual location.
 Otherwise, use e.g.
       `BUILTIN_ICON_THEMES_SEARCH_PATH=D:/programming/misc/breeze-icons/usr/share/icons` to specify the
       search path.
-* For more details, checkout the documentation about build variables (in the [directory `doc`](https://github.com/Martchus/cpp-utilities/blob/master/doc/buildvariables.md) and in the Doxygen version accessible under "Related Pages").
+* For more details, check out the documentation about build variables (in the [directory `doc`](https://github.com/Martchus/cpp-utilities/blob/master/doc/buildvariables.md) and in the Doxygen version accessible under "Related Pages").
 * The repository [PKGBUILDs](https://github.com/Martchus/PKGBUILDs) contains build scripts for GNU/Linux,